SuperNEMO-DBD/cadfael-deployment/README.md

 The script will check that your system is supported and provides the needed system packages used by Cadfael.
 Any missing packages will be reported together with instructions on installing them (this may need to be done by your sysadmin if you don't have sufficient priveleges on the system).
 For certain older systems that do not provide a sufficiently recent version of the Ruby language that CadfaelBrew is written in, this will be bootstrapped.
 Once all requirements are met, the script clones CadfaelBrew's GitHub repository and performs a basic sanity check.

-The CadfaelBrew repository will
+# Installing CadfaelBrew by Hand

 # Containers
 This directory holds files for building Linux containers for testing installs of Cadfael on supported platforms.
+This is a work in progress and at present only Docker containers are used.